Hunan Road Commercial Street: Lion Bridge Walk Food Street

 Lion Bridge Walk Food Street is located in the middle of Hunan Road.
 It is one line of five branch roads of Hunan Road.
 Its length is 330 meters, and width is 12–16 meters.
 The street was originally a farmer's market.
-In early 2000, the Gulou District invested 8.8 million yuan for comprehensive reform.
+In early 2000, the Gulou District government invested 8.8 million yuan for comprehensive reform and renovation.
 This included a full range of granite paving, a new color landscape dry fountain, planters, landscape lights, lounge chairs, public telephone kiosks and other public facilities.
 All residential buildings along the street applied for new European technology and put a Lion landmark on the buildings.

 Lion Walk Food Street units include financial, lighting, automation, landscaping and cleaning.
-It has gathered nearly 40 businesses, including food, restaurants and noodles.
+It has gathered nearly 40 businesses, including food eateries, restaurants and noodles.
 In a trial operation from June 2000 to the end of 2000, the whole turnover was 48 million yuan and rent of $2.4 million was paid.
 In the first 6 months of 2001, the total turnover was more than 52 million and 2.52 million yuan was turned over to rent.
 Lion Bridge Walk Food Street has not only become a gathering place for the new food and beverage businesses, it has also become a shining star of the Hunan Road.